Partition function approach to non-Gaussian likelihoods: information theory and state variables for Bayesian inference: Introduction

-with $T$ a control parameter in analogy to temperature in statistical physics.
-Here, $T$ is in line with the notion of temperature proposed in mathematical optimisation methods, such as simulated annealing \mbox{\citep{Kirkpatrick}}.
-A likelihood from the exponential family together with a prior $\pi(\theta) \sim \exp(\varphi(\theta))$ leads to
+Clearly, \autoref{eq:canZ} is an extension of the Bayes evidence, modified by the so-called \enquote{sources} $J \in \mathds{R}^n$, as well as a control parameter $T$ in analogy to temperature in statistical physics.
+This $T$ is in line with the notion of temperature proposed in mathematical optimisation methods, such as simulated annealing \mbox{\citep{Kirkpatrick}}.
+For a likelihood $\mathcal{L}(y|\theta) \in \mathcal{P}_e$ together with a prior $\pi(\theta) \sim \exp(\varphi(\theta))$ one finds

 allowing to view $\Phi(\theta) := \chi^2(y| \theta)/2 + \varphi(\theta)$ as a potential over parameter space.
-Indeed, Markov chain Monte Carlo methods, as introduced to cosmology by \citet{lewis_cosmological_2002}, understand the sampler distribution in parameter space as one microscopic realisation of a system subject to~$\Phi$.
+Here, $\chi^2(y| \theta)$ includes the statistical model, the data, as well as the data covariance, whilst the function $\varphi(\theta)$ incorporates the prior belief \citep{partitionfunction101}.
+Indeed, Markov chain Monte Carlo methods, as introduced to cosmology by \citet{lewis_cosmological_2002}, \, first recognized the sampler distribution in parameter space as one microscopic realisation of a system subject to~$\Phi$.

-Thus, an information theoretical partition function as given in \autoref{eq: exponential likeli} governs an ensemble of samplers in the same way that a statistical physics partition would a physical ensemble, completing the correspondence between statistical sampling in inference and their mechanical analogues.
+In this picture, an information theoretical partition function as given in \autoref{eq: exponential likeli} governs an ensemble of samplers in the same way that a statistical physics partition would a physical ensemble, completing the correspondence between statistical sampling in inference and their mechanical analogues.
 Indeed, the Bayes partition marginalises the microscopic realisations of the system, which are subject to randomness, to access its macroscopic features.
 Only those features at the macroscopic level, e.g. the moments of the posterior distribution, are relevant for inference.

 We consider this great structural similarity to be an articulation of a result by \citet{jaynes_information_1957}, who clarifies that thermodynamics is in essence a theory of information: Inverting Jayne's realisation suggests that statistical mechanics and thermodynamics can be used as tools in information-theoretical problems.
 Importantly, \autoref{eq: exponential likeli} recovers the Bayesian evidence $p(y)$ for $T = 1$ and $J = 0$.
 Differentiation of the cumulant generating function $(+ T \ln Z[T,J])$ with respect to $J_\alpha$ gives the cumulants of the posterior distribution $p(\theta|y)$, making them easily accessible at any order \citep{partitionfunction101}.
 Notably, the source terms $J_\alpha$, which appear alongside an inverse temperature scaling, receive a mechanical intuition when a physics perspective is adopted by way of the potential $\Phi(\theta)$.
 In this, $J_\alpha$ appears as an additional control variable alongside $T$ which naively introduces a shift to the potential $\Phi(\theta)$ in parameter space, thus causing a non-trivial alteration of the sampler configuration in parameter space.
 Accordingly, we refer to $\Phi_J(\theta) := \Phi(\theta)-J_\alpha\theta^\alpha$ as the shifted potential.